raphw/byte-buddy/README.md

 Where to go from here?
 ----------------------

-Byte Buddy is a comprehensive library that tackles the rather complex matter of code generation.
-In the two above examples, we only scratched the surface of Byte Buddy's capabilities.
-However, for using some of the more low-level features of this library, a basic understanding of Java byte code is required.
-A tutorial of this depth is better suited for another format than a GitHub readme file.
-You can find such an [tutorial on Byte Buddy's web page](http://bytebuddy.net/#/tutorial).
-Furthermore, Byte Buddy comes with a [detailed in-code documentation](http://bytebuddy.net/javadoc/) and extensive test case coverage.
-When using Byte Buddy, make sure to read the information on maintaining a project dependency below.
+Byte Buddy is a comprehensive library and we only scratched the surface of Byte Buddy's capabilities.
+However, Byte Buddy aims for being easy to use by providing a domain-specific language for creating classes.
+Most runtime code generation can be done by writing readable code and without any knowledge of Java's class file format.
+If you want to learn more about Byte Buddy can find such an [tutorial on Byte Buddy's web page](http://bytebuddy.net/#/tutorial).
+Furthermore, Byte Buddy comes with a [detailed in-code documentation](http://bytebuddy.net/javadoc/) and extensive test case coverage which can also serve as code examples.
+When using Byte Buddy, make also sure to read the information below on maintaining a project dependency.

 Dependency and API evolution
 ----------------------------